intelligent-medical-cloud/pkg-wascan/README.md

 wascan = "0.1.2"
 ```

-For JavaScript/TypeScript projects, you'll need to build the WebAssembly package first.
-See the [Build](#build) section below.
+For JavaScript/TypeScript projects using npm, the package is ready to use.
+For Rust projects or custom builds, see the [Build](#build) section below.

 ## Usage